danwalsh1/Boat-Team-Repository/README.md

 .
 Reference any work that isn't your own.

-RULES
-.
-Only upload on the tasks allocated to that person unless otherwise stated I.e permission requested

-.
-Don't update others code or other people's tasks without permission I.e requesting assistance.
-State person who assisted if there is assistance with the code.

-.
-Document why and how the code works so others can understand

-.
-Ensure code remains in the scope of the project, I.e completes the task set out to do.

-.
-Not swearing in official documentation inc github.

-.
-Use proper syntax with useful comments when updating I.e:

-UPDATE comments: changed a function name to use camel case for consistency

 Now the bit that protects authors;

 No guarantee or warranty is offered by the author(s) of any files.
 No liability is accepted by any author(s).
 All rights go to respective authors.

-Group Links: Shared Google Drive Folder: https://drive.google.com/drive/folders/1eXPV_bQnP9C6cbpfjvnKG8NPW87Xo7DP